Multi-page Streamlit apps

 Note

 To deploy a multi-page Streamlit app in Snowflake, you must create the application by using SQL commands.
-See Creating a Streamlit app by using SQL for more information.
+See Create and deploy Streamlit apps using SQL for more information.

 streamlit_main.py